splaza28/Professional-README-generator/README.md

   ## Description

-  Professional RAEDME template to use for future projects
+  Creating a Professional README template to use for future projects.

   ## Installation

-  Be sure to install all required programs and packages
+  Be sure to install all required programs and packages.

   ## Contributions

-  Fork repository
+  Fork Github repository.

   ## Testing